-CHARLOTTE — Charlotte’s $4.5 billion budget is now in the hands of councilmembers, and ever since city manager Marcus Jones introduced it, there have been two key areas of focus: Charlotte Fire and Safe Alliance.
+CHARLOTTE — Charlotte’s $4.5 billion budget is now in the hands of councilmembers, and ever since city manager Marcus Jones introduced it, there have been two key areas of focus: Safe Alliance and the Charlotte Fire Department.

 At-Large Councilmember Dr. Victoria Watlington says two of her top priorities are funding for CFD and Safe Alliance.